 Cut along the edges of dates on the right side of the third part and pasted it to along the edges of date of 4th February on left side of the fourth part.

-When pasted in this manner, we get long full length Indian Monsoon Time Scale
+When pasted in this manner, we get long full length Indian Monsoon Time Scale a computer model scale which to be the most obvious.

 Computer model scale: